 I recently realized that next month is the year anniversary of when I first learned I was pregnant.
 Just like pregnancy and delivery were experiences I didn’t fully understand until I was in it, so is life after baby.
 This postpartum life is all sorts of crazy.
-It’s crazy good, crazy hard and then sometimes something in the middle.
+It’s crazy good, crazy hard, and then sometimes something in the middle.

 I loved being pregnant; well actually, there were definitely parts that I could have done without.
-The uncontrollable itching (to the point where my scratch welts would bleed) that I developed in the third trimester thanks to cholestasis, an imbalance in hormones that caused my liver to overproduce bile, the uncomfortable sleepless nights and the stretch marks that magically appeared, also in the third trimester.
+The uncontrollable itching (to the point where my scratch welts would bleed) that I developed in the third trimester thanks to cholestasis, an imbalance in hormones that caused my liver to overproduce bile, the uncomfortable sleepless nights and the stretch marks that suddenly appeared, also in the third trimester.
 Of course, feeling my beautiful baby moving around in there and hearing his strong heartbeat at each doctor’s appointment made up for any discomfort I was experiencing.
 And don’t get me wrong, while I didn’t always feel that great, I loved my pregnant body.
-I thought my belly was fabulous and the bigger boobs didn’t hurt either.
+I thought my belly was beautiful and the bigger boobs didn’t hurt either.

-I think I had distorted expectations of how fast I would lose the baby weight based on what I’d read about breastfeeding and other moms’ experiences.
+I definitely had distorted expectations of how fast I would lose the baby weight based on what I’d read about breastfeeding and other moms’ experiences.
 Maybe I did eat for two, when I should have been a little more conservative with my diet.
 I’m giving myself some grace on this one because this was my first baby, my first pregnancy and I had no idea what to expect — the cravings I would have or how I would generally feel.
 I mean, who really could?

 Story photos provided by author.